 - The gender split of a company’s board, and any other workforce data disclosed

-We firmly emphasize that 30% does not represent a mandatory quota, and we will judge each company on a case-by-case basis, in the context of its geography and industry, as well as any other workforce data it discloses.
-We also appreciate gender is not the only measure of diversity; however, it is the only one universally disclosed at board level, and therefore the only one on which we can vote at present.
+We firmly emphasize 30% does not represent a mandatory quota, and we will judge each company on a case-by-case basis, in the context of its geography and industry, as well as any other workforce data it discloses.
+This will include data at various levels of seniority, beyond just board-level disclosures, and diversity data beyond gender, such as age, ethnicity, or education.

 Voting Action Scenarios

 - In countries where diversity is better established

 If a company meets neither our board gender diversity criteria nor our disclosure requirements, we will vote against the chair of the nomination committee and engage with the company.
 If a company fails one of our criteria, we will engage to explain our policy and vote against the chair of the nomination committee where we have seen insufficient progress.

 - In countries where diversity is less well established